Campaign History of the 151e Régiment d'Infanterie - III

 Missing: Sdts.
 Catterelle, Leroy, Lemarie, Degrave, Bourgin, Ineicher.

 The next day, the Germans open up a heavy bombardment of the regiment's positions, as the 2 Bat. organizes strong entrenchments.
-At 0600 hrs, 3 Bat. arrives at Boitschanke and occupies the trenches dug by 1 Bat. along the Grootsdijch canal.
+At 0600 hrs, 3 Bat. arrives at Boitschouke and occupies the trenches dug by 1 Bat. along the Grootsdijch canal.
 The positions are organized into two sectors with the right sub-sector comprised of the 151 and Belgian troops under the Commandant Monphous' command (151).
 The day proves to be a calm one, and for good cause.
 In the morning, at high-tide, the Belgian engineers open the sluice gates in a desperate bid to halt the German advance.
 The old lock at Furnes (Veurne) quietly lets the seawater drain toward the enemy lines that are already so saturated by the rains.
-In the evening, 3 Bat. takes up billets in Boitschanke.
+In the evening, 3 Bat. takes up billets in Boitschouke.

 • Recorded losses for the regiment on 27 October are 5 wounded (incl.
 Sdts.
 Conillot, Poutois, Fleury).